jkaminsky2/dataX/README.md

 3. Follow the steps outlined there on how to upload the image
 4. Navigate to Lambda and create a new function via an image
 5. Link the Lambda function to the image you created
-6. Remember to change the creditantials for pinata to your own pinataJWT and pinataGateway

 For the pinata gateway, all the library we use are already include in the zip file, follow these steps:
-1.Create an IAM role in aws with the permission
+1. Create an IAM role in aws with the permission
-2.Use that IAM role to create a lambda function with runtime as node.js 22x 3.Navigate to the function and click upload from, choose the .zip file to upload the functions 4.Set up the trigger so that the lambda function will run as file uploads.
+2. Use that IAM role to create a lambda function with runtime as node.js 22x
+3. Navigate to the function and click upload from, choose the .zip file to upload the functions
+4. Set up the trigger so that the lambda function will run as file uploads.